seanmcquaid/mcquaid-stacks-cli/next-ssr/docs/decisions/001-next-ssr.md

 ## Context

 Most React applications require client-side routing to manage navigation and handle different views within the application.
-React Router is a mature and widely adopted solution for client-side routing in React applications, offering comprehensive routing capabilities and seamless integration with React components and hooks.
-Next SSR is a framework that offers server-side rendering (SSR) capabilities out of the box, enabling developers to build React applications that render on the server and deliver HTML to the client for improved performance and SEO.
+Next SSR is a framework that offers client-side routing, server-side rendering (SSR) capabilities out of the box, enabling developers to build React applications that render on the server and deliver HTML to the client for improved performance and SEO.

 ## Decision